AFLW Draft Power Rankings: June 2024

 Sydney Swans Academy’s sole AFLW Academy member Emma Juneja has come on in leaps and bounds this year.
 She showed some raw potential in 2023, but has lived up to her inclusion in the Academy with some strong form at Coates Talent League Girls action.
 At 172cm, Juneja is a good size for a wing, and in her first two matches for the red and white in particular, she averaged 18 disposals and seven marks, the latter being a key element of her game.
 She is so strong overhead and can match it with just about anyone, while having that explosive speed to run off and kick forward.
 With time and space she uses the ball well, and while under pressure she can still tighten up her efficiency, has become comfortable in her role on the outside.
 Though not the biggest ball-winner going around, Juneja holds her line well and her running can often go unrewarded, but is usually capable of winning the handball receive or mark in space and look to open up the game with her kicking.
 It will be fascinating to see how she performs for the Allies, with her AFLW Academy game recently promising, but ending with an ankle injury.

-Juneja make it three New South Wales prospects in the top 30, and the first out of the Swans Academy.
+Juneja makes it three New South Wales prospects in the top 30, and the first out of the Swans Academy.
 She does well when pushing forward to be able to hit the scoreboard, and a third of her touches come from marks.
 Also able to bring the defensive pressure, while not the finished product just yet, she is promising.

 View profile